Thunder PG Paul 'tired' of social-justice issues | Sports-Games

 Beverley addressed the situation in an availability session on Friday.
 "We had a very interesting conversation," Beverley said. "...
 The (Players Association) is like a family.
 You don't always agree with your family members and that's OK.
 You communicate about it and you try to make it better.
 Whatever the dialogue is and whatever you guys think it is, we made things better yesterday, meeting with the owners, and that's what most important."

-The NBA hasn't yet announced a schedule but indicated Friday that the playoffs will resume Saturday.
-The Milwaukee Bucks began the league shutdown when they declined to take the court for Wednesday's contest against the Orlando Magic.
+The Bucks began the league shutdown when they declined to take the court for Wednesday's contest against the Magic. --Field Level Media